 A two-time winner of the Contemporary Poetry Series, McMorris has been the recipient of various honors, including The Gertrude Stein Award in Innovative American Poetry.
 He also received two nominations for the Pushcart Prize and was a finalist for the National Poetry Series in 1999 and 2000.

 He has taught at Brown University and University of California, Berkeley, where he served as the Roberta C. Holloway Visiting Professor.
-He is an Associate Professor at Georgetown University, where he has taught since 1997 and serves as Director of the University's Lannan Literary Programs.
+He is an associate professor at Georgetown University, where he has taught since 1997.
+At Georgetown, he served as the director of the Lannan Literary Programs from 1999 to 2003 and 2004 to 2005 and of the Lannan Center for Poetics and Social Practice from 2006 to 2009.